 Because eccentric exercise works deep muscle fibers, it clears hormonal clogs, raises metabolism, increases insulin sensitivity, and lowers setpoint weight.
 If you want to try eccentric exercise, you don’t need special equipment.
-You can make any exercise eccentric by lowering the resistance slowly, to a count of 10, and then repeat several times.
+You can make any exercise eccentric by lowering the resistance slowly to a count of 10 and then repeating several times.
 (If you’re doing a squat, for instance, slowly squat to a count of ten.
 Repeat several times.)

 Since eccentric exercises are intense but brief, they don’t affect cortisol levels, making them a much better option to flip type 2 diabetes and obesity than traditional exercise.
-Also, since it takes deep muscle fibers at least 4 days to heal, you can only do eccentric exercise 10-20 minutes, once per week.
+Also, since it takes deep muscle fibers at least 4 days to heal, you can only do eccentric exercises for 10-20 minutes once per week for each body part.

 Getting enough sleep is an important step for lowering setpoint weight, as is de-stressing regularly.